[CS Technical Interview 1] Computer Architecture That Gets You Talking

 5. Main Memory

-6. Secondary Storage Device
+6. Secondary Storage

-• Hard disk structure (platter, head, spindle, disk arm) and data access time, RAID
+• Hard disk structure (platter, head, spindle, disk arm), data access time, and RAID

 7. Input/Output Devices